moble/Quaternionic.jl/docs/src/index.md

 It is also possible to construct random quaternions using [`randn`](@ref) with a `Quaternion` type.
-In analogy with the complex types, the aliases `QuaternionF64`, `QuaternionF32`, and `QuaternionF16` are provided, as well as the constants `imx`, `imy`, and `imz`, and (for copy-paste convenience) the aliases 𝐢, 𝐣, and 𝐤 (as Unicode bold character):
+In analogy with the complex types, the aliases `QuaternionF64`, `QuaternionF32`, and `QuaternionF16` are provided, as well as the constants `imx`, `imy`, and `imz`, and (for copy-paste convenience) the aliases 𝐢, 𝐣, and 𝐤 (as Unicode bold characters):
 ```jldoctest example
 julia> QuaternionF64
 QuaternionF64 (alias for Quaternion{Float64})